How to make simple slug-defense contraptions.

 The idea is not only to recycle but to upcycle: to make something better out of trash or old unused stuff around your property.

-This is an effective way of minimizing waste and your consumption demands.
+This is an efficient way of minimizing waste and your consumption demands.
 The environment and the wallet will be happy.

 So instead of buying new stuff, take the time to create peaceful slug control measures for the garden.

 Any of the following solutions can be fun with children.
-In addition, they will make a nice gift idea for those who are regularly afflicted by slugs and snails.
+In addition, they will make an excellent gift idea for those who are regularly afflicted by slugs and snails.

 - 2 How to Make Slug Collars